openUC2/imswitch-os/README.md

-PlanktoScope repository's source code is licensed under the [GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html); because Ethan has retained copyright ownership over their own individual contributions to the PlanktoScope repository (instead of assigning copyright to the PlanktoScope project via any legal contract or any [work-for-hire arrangement](https://worksmadeforhire.com/) with any employer), Ethan has exercised their legal right to make their own contributions available under additional licenses by gathering some of their own contributions, copying them into the rpi-os-demo repository, and then making that
+PlanktoScope repository's source code is licensed under the [GPL 3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html); because Ethan has retained copyright ownership over their own individual contributions to the PlanktoScope repository (instead of assigning copyright ownership to the PlanktoScope project via any legal contract or any [work-for-hire arrangement](https://worksmadeforhire.com/) with any employer), Ethan has exercised their legal right to make their own contributions available under additional licenses by gathering some of their own contributions, copying them into the rpi-os-demo repository, and then making that